chetan-hireholi/ansible-wca-demo-kit/README.md

 # IBM watsonx Code Assistant repository for Red Hat Ansible Lightspeed demo

-<h3>This repository contains examples which you can use to test out the capabilities of IBM watsonx Code Assistant for Ansible.</h3>
+<h3>This repository contains examples which you can use to test out the capabilities of IBM watsonx Code Assistant for Ansible Lightspeed.</h3>

 With this VM demo you can test:
 - Inferencing from natural language requests.